-This report is a combined security and fire report of all three campuses.
+This report is a combined security and fire report for all three campuses.

-If the any information is this report is not specified to apply any particular campus, then it follows that all information throughout this report universally applies to all three campuses.
+If any information in this report is not specified to apply to any particular campus, then it follows that all information throughout this report universally applies to all three campuses.